Grayl Water Bottle & Purifier Review

 What do we like?

 Build Quality – The Grayl Geopress is built like a tank.
-When I’m thirsty, I squeeze it like I mean it and its never failed on me yet.
+When I’m thirsty, I squeeze it like I mean it and it’s never failed on me yet.

 Easy to clean – I wipe down the filtration inner body, wash the drinking lid and outer body with soap and water.
 No difficult tubing or tiny areas to clean.